yukiikebe/harvest_estimation/README.md

   --test-year 2023
 ```

-Check `run_status.tsv` for failed jobs before interpreting the workbook.

-## 10. Run Inference with Existing CNN and RNN Checkpoints
+## 8. Run Inference with Existing CNN and RNN Checkpoints

 The archived model can be used without retraining after Git LFS has downloaded
 the checkpoints and model-input workbooks have been prepared.
+The late-fusion
+implementation is `doy_prediction/predict_tile_hybrid_infer.py`.

 ```bash
 export MODEL_ROOT="$REPO_ROOT/outputs_prediction_DOY/models/all_crops_doy_window_sweep_2022_train_2023_test_20260628_144732"